egarpor/sphunif/README.md

 García-Portugués, E., Paindaveine, D., and Verdebout, T. (2025).
-On a class of Sobolev tests for symmetry, their detection thresholds, and asymptotic powers . *Journal of the American Statistical Association*.
+On a class of Sobolev tests for symmetry, their detection thresholds, and asymptotic powers. *Journal of the American Statistical Association*.
 [doi:10.1080/01621459.2025.2566414](https://doi.org/10.1080/01621459.2025.2566414).

 García-Portugués, E. and Verdebout, T. (2018).
 An overview of uniformity